sushma-goutam/PhoneBook/README.md

 A PhoneBook created with Django.
 It allows you to create, update, retrieve and delete a contact.

-Since, this is already implementing Database CRUD operations, this is a good candidate for developing a Project using Rest API.
+### REST APIs
+This project also uses Django REST Framework and provides REST APIs for Database CRUD operations.

+The REST APIs can be tested in two different ways -

+#### Using A WEB UI
+- Implemented with REST Framework APIView
+- Swagger is also integrated with this project and provides an aditional option for testing APIs.

+#### Headless testing
+- Implemented with Python's requests library

-## How to create a wheel for Django project
+## Creating a wheel for Django project
-I am using 'setuptools_scm' which already tracks files committed to scm.
-Therefore, we don't need to use 'MANIFEST.in' file for copying files or directories.

-### Instructions

 * Create a virtual environment and activate it
 ```